 vegetables you always end up with - make a vegetarian frittata recipe!

 Add oil to your 10 inch oven-proof skillet and set to medium heat.
 Saute the leeks for 5 to 6 minutes.

 Stir in the jalapeno, zucchini, and season with salt - cook until tender.

+Crack the eggs into a bowl and add cayenne pepper, black pepper, and salt.
 Whisk for 1/2 a minute.
-Then pour into the skillet on medium heat.
+Then pour eggs into the skillet - leave on medium heat.